Jeff Greenstein: Awards and nominations

-Greenstein has been nominated for Emmy Awards, Producers Guild awards, Writers Guild Awards and CableACE awards.
-He won the 2000 Emmy for Outstanding Comedy Series as a co-executive producer of Will & Grace.
+Greenstein has been nominated for Emmy Awards, Producers Guild awards, Writers Guild Awards, and the CableACE awards.
+He won the 2000 Emmy for Outstanding Comedy Series as a co-executive producer of Will & Grace, and the CableACE award for his work on Dream On.

 Greenstein received a 2001 Emmy nomination as a writer for the Will & Grace one-hour flashback episode "Lows in the Mid-Eighties".

 In 2009, Greenstein received the P.T.
 Barnum Award for Excellence in Entertainment, an alumni award from Tufts University.